What is the difference between APR and interest rate?

 What are closing costs?

 Closing costs are fees incurred in a real estate or mortgage transaction and paid by borrower and/or seller during a mortgage closing.
 These typically include a loan origination fee, discount points, attorney's fees, title insurance, appraisal, survey and any items that must be prepaid, such as taxes and insurance escrow payments.
-Your lender will give you a copy of your GFE (Good Faith Estimate) that outlines all the closing costs associated with your loan soon after you apply.
+Your lender will give you a copy of your Loan Estimate that outlines all the closing costs associated with your loan soon after you apply.

 What are third-party fees?